UK MOT Rules for Windscreens

 When to have an MOT test

 Once your vehicle is three years old it has to have an MOT test every year (certain vehicles such as taxis and ambulances have to be tested when they are one year old and vehicles registered prior to 01 January 1960 are exempt).

 After the first test, you can renew your MOT up to one month before it expires.
 Check your MOT pass certificate for the earliest date you can do this.

 It's easy to make sure that your windscreen is MOT ready with Autoglass®.
-Simply book an appointment today and have your windscreen repaired or replaced before your MOT test.
+Simply book online today and have your windscreen repaired or replaced before your MOT test.